 “Not today.
 I need to rest, and I want to see my son.”

 Todd hit the horn and they both turned to look back.
 Mitch grinned when Todd held his hands up in the air.
 “Why won’t you let him take it for a spin?” he asked Tom.

 “Because, I don’t want to get killed.”

-“Ha, you’re afraid of Big Joe, aren’t you,” Mitch said as they reached the sidewalk.
+“Ha, you’re afraid of Big Joe, aren’t you?”
+Mitch said as they reached the sidewalk.

 It shocked Claire, the way Mitch looked.
 Tom led her to believe he was better.
 Was this better than what he looked like before?
 Not from what she remembered.
 She lifted her head, so Mitch could give her a peck on the cheek.
 He sat down across from her and gave her a wink.
-Yet, they had to say a word to each other, but they didn’t need to.
+Yet, they hadn’t said a word to each other, they didn’t need to.
 She felt the same tug at her heart she always did when he was near.
 It wasn’t until that very moment she realized how much she missed him.
 God, she wanted him, wanted what only he could do to her.

 “Claire,” he finally said, just above a whisper.
 “How have you been?”

 “Fine,” was all she could say, and tried to pry her eyes away from his beautiful hazel ones.
 Someone set down two cups of coffee in front of them.
 Claire looked around and remembered where she was, and that they weren’t alone.
 Tom had disappeared.

 “I’m sorry,” Mitch told her, “about Diana.”

 “Yes, the trucker.”
 He nodded toward the window.